 Call for Contributions

-This announcement requests contributions on the following:
+This announcement requests contributions on the following, listed in order of priority:

-The next level(s) of detail of Sections of the SFD [11-12/0151r06].
-Contributions shall unambiguously identify text intended for inclusion in the SFD, e.g. having the text on a single slide or a single word document.
-Contributions may be accompanied with supporting material as necessary.
+The next level(s) of detail of Sections of the SFD [11-12/0151r07].

+Additional, “high-level” specification aspects that are currently not covered by the SFD but were presented to TGai at any previous meeting

+Additional, “high-level” specification aspects that are currently not covered by the SFD and were not introduced to TGai at any previous meeting.

 It is strongly recommended that contributors review the content of the Task Group ai Requirements Document [11-11/0745r05] and Evaluation Methodology [11-11/0811r07] in development of their contributions.

 Contributions shall comply with the following:

-Specify on the cover page (e.g. as part of the abstract) the technical area they address by stating the Sections of the SFD that the contributions provides text for.
+Specify on the cover page (e.g. as part of the abstract) the technical area they address by stating the Sections of the SFD that the contributions provides text for and, if applicable, referencing presentations on the same technical area that were discussed by TGai during a previous meeting;

+Unambiguously identify text intended for inclusion in the SFD, e.g. having the text on a single slide or a single word document

+Provide the text for any motions / straw polls resulting from the contribution in form of power point slides.

 Upload the final contribution to Mentor Server and announce by the following submission template the upload to the TG Chair Hiroshi Mano <hiroshi@MANOSAN.ORG> and the task group reflector not later as 04 May 2012.

+Contributions Contributions may be accompanied with supporting material as necessary.

 Submission template